BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02B.md

     * **Network configuration**: Basic
     * **Enable SSL configuration**: Unselected

     > **Note**: Your Azure subscription may have restrictions on the number of cores you can provision, with additional regional restrictions.
-In this lab, it's important to create your AKS cluster in a different regiosn from your other compute, and to use the **Dev-test** cluster purpose (to allow your endpoint to be deployed on a cluster with fewer than the 12 core minimum for production clusters) and the **Standard_DS2_v2** virtual machine size (which includes two cores per node, so that your two nodes use only four cores).
+In this lab, it's important to create your AKS cluster in a different regions from your other compute, and to use the **Dev-test** cluster purpose (to allow your endpoint to be deployed on a cluster with fewer than the 12 core minimum for production clusters) and the **Standard_DS2_v2** virtual machine size (which includes two cores per node, so that your two nodes use only four cores).

 4. Verify that the compute target is in the *Creating* state, and proceed to the next task.
 Returning periodically to refresh this page and verify that the cluster is being created.